Mafalda is fascinated by how tiny things such as viruses, bacteria, or mutations in our DNA cause illnesses.

-After a brief period working in biotechnology, she started by studying the effects of a potential anti-cancer drug in the mitochondrial metabolism of hepatocarcinoma (liver cancer) cells.
-Currently, Mafalda's research is focused on how a family of viruses, called Flaviviruses, are able to escape the cell's innate immune response.
+After a brief period working in biotechnology, she started studying the effects of a potential anti-cancer drug in the mitochondrial metabolism of hepatocarcinoma (liver cancer) cells.
+Then, Mafalda's PhD research was focused on understanding how a family of viruses, called Flaviviruses, are able to exploit the cellular machinery and escape its innate immune response.

 University of Surrey

 Guildford, United Kingdom

 Supervised by Dr Peter Mayerhofer, Dr Rachel Simmonds, and Dr. Kevin Maringer.